gatling/gatling/src/sphinx/http/websocket.rst

 .. includecode:: code/WebSocket.scala#check-from-main-flow

-If a check was already registered on the websocket at this time, it's considered as failed and replaced with the new one.
+If a check was already registered on the WebSocket at this time, it's considered as failed and replaced with the new one.

 .. _http-ws-check-cancel: